loomio/loomio-docs/en/src/policy/security/index.md

 ## We protect your data

-All data are written to multiple disks instantly, backed up daily, and stored in multiple locations.
+All data are written to multiple disks instantly, backed up daily, and stored in multiple secure locations.
 Files that our customers upload are stored on servers that use modern techniques to remove bottlenecks and points of failure.

 ## Loomio is open source software